Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 It also gives us a guiding principal for how to branch our code.
 In general, small branches are better - ideally, restricted to one feature or bugfix.

+This way of working with git, where a team collaborates with their own set of branches, is called a branch-basked workflow.

 Large or busy software development teams often use a convention for naming
 branches: [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/)
 is one popular example, although it's fallen out of fashion in favour of other